 Wine tasting experience occurs through the human senses.
 By understanding the basics on how they work, you will become more confident in using them.
 You will become aware of all the tricks that your senses or your psyche can place in front of you to bias your tasting evaluation.

 You will learn the basics of wine tasting: how to manage these biases by setting up your tasting with good sensory practices.
 These will help remain objective in your evaluation

 Like the baking chef, you need a starting kit to begin your journey towards a fruitful wine tasting experience.
 The Wine Tasting Kit outlines the supplies to have at hand.

 Sharing what you tasted is part of the game.
 Finding the right words to express what you smelled or tasted is challenging at first, but won’t be after you practice with these tools.

 The articles in this section discuss how you can further experiment and enhance your tasting skills

 Wine Tasting Demystified is a living enterprise and I intend to update it regularly.

-I invite you to join the readers of Wine Tasting Tips, the monthly e-newsletter that informs you on the site updates, brings you new insights on wine tasting and fun news from the net.
+I invite you to join the readers of Wine Tasting Tips, the e-newsletter that informs you on the site updates, brings you new insights on wine tasting and fun news from the net.
 Bonus!
 You will receive my free e-book once you signed up.

 You may also register my news feed with your favorite RSS provider.